lammps/lammps/doc/src/Tools.rst

 The behavior of the readline functionality can be customized in the ``${HOME}/.inputrc`` file.
 This can be used to alter the default settings or change the key-bindings.
-The LAMMPS Shell sets the application name ``lammps-shell``, so customizations can be either global or specific for the LAMMPS shell by bracketing them between ``$if lammps-shell`` and ``$endif`` like in the following example:
+The LAMMPS Shell sets the application name ``lammps-shell``, so settings can be either applied globally or only for the LAMMPS shell by bracketing them between ``$if lammps-shell`` and ``$endif`` like in the following example:

 .. code-block:: bash